Rick Sofield

-Richard Michael Sofield (born December 16, 1956) is a former Major League Baseball outfielder.
+Richard Michael Sofield (born December 16, 1956) is an American former Major League Baseball (MLB) outfielder.
 He was the Pittsburgh Pirates third base coach from 2013 to 2016 and was the manager of their Class-A South Atlantic League team the West Virginia Power during the 2012 season.

 Early life

 Sofield was born in Cheyenne, Wyoming but moved to Morris Plains, New Jersey as a child.
 In New Jersey, he played multiple sports and was offered a scholarship to play college football at Michigan but turned it down in order to pursue a professional baseball career.